uid/gitstream/README.md

 $ vagrant up && vagrant ssh
 ```

-Once in the VM, start the server by running
+Once in the VM, rebuild and start the server by running

 ```
+cd /opt/gitstream ; \
+node node_modules/gulp/bin/gulp.js build ; \
-$ sudo su gitstream -c 'node /opt/gitstream/dist/server/main'
+sudo su gitstream -c 'node /opt/gitstream/dist/server/main'
 ```

 You can now view GitStream by navigating your browser to [http://localhost:8080](http://localhost:8080).

-To re-build GitStream when changes are made, run `make` within the project directory.
-You will have to manually restart the server after editing anything in src/server.
+You will have to rebuild and restart the server after editing anything in src/server.